conbase/conbase/README.md

     ############### Analyze #################
 	analyze_params = {

 	# Genotyping is based on phased read concordance. saved as tuples containing base observations in somatic variant sites and germline SNV sites present in the same read or read pair

+    # Please note the following annotations: a heterozygous site can be of type = {RR, AA} or {RA, AR} and a homozygous site is always {RR, RA} where R is the reference base and A the alternative.
+Any of these three combinations is a combination of two tuples, and will be referred to as a "tuple pair" below.

 	"dp_tuple_limit" : 5, #Minimum number of phased reads